ibm-cloud-docs/text-to-speech/synthesis-params.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only**

-The `rate_percentage` parameter is beta functionality that is supported only for enhanced neural voices.
+The `rate_percentage` parameter is beta functionality that is supported only for expressive and enhanced neural voices.
 {: beta}

 The speaking rate is the speed at which the service speaks the text that it synthesizes into speech.
 A higher rate causes the text to be spoken more quickly; a lower rate causes the text to be spoken more slowly.